rgraphql/rgraphql/README.md

 Note that ordering of arguments in your resolver functions does not matter.
 You can put the context first or the arguments first, etc.

-Here are the types of resolvers you can use.
+Here are some examples of resolvers you might write.

 ### Basic Resolver Types